ptr727/Postfix-Relay/README.md

 - Removed `i386` and `arm/v6` build targets.
 - Removed versioned tags, only building using `latest` for `main` branch and `develop` for `develop` branch.
 - Simplified [Dockerfile](./Dockerfile) and [github actions](./.github/workflows/buildpush.yml) to support minimal requirements.
+- Added `dependabot` and auto merging of github actions updates.

 The majority of this project is vanilla github actions and docker hub boilerplate, the interesting code is in [`run.sh`](./run.sh) that converts the environment variables into postfix settings.